jackilex/Property_managment_communication_App/README.md

 # UserFlow
 1) What/who is a user? a user using this app can either be a Manager or Resident, overall both users will have the smae userflow.
-- A User manager will have extra permissions and multiple projects/residence to manage.
+- A User manager will have extra permissions and multiple projects/residence to manage (RBAC + ABAC).
 - A user resident will typically have one project/resident and limited perrmissions.

 2) User(s) objectives?